markshapiro/go-pubsub-workflow/README.md

     return wf.PublishNext("other_service_queue.task1", "some data"), nil, nil }
 ```
-this way handler of `task1` of microservice that listens to queue `other_service_queue` will be called:
+then the handler of `task1` of microservice that listens to queue `other_service_queue` will be called:
 ```go
 wfInstance := wf.New("other_service_queue")
 wfInstance.Subscribe("task1", task1)